fangli/beanstalkd-benchmark/README.md

     # go get github.com/kr/beanstalk

 Usage
 ---------

     Usage of ./beanstalkd_benchmark:

-    -h="localhost:11300": Host to beanstalkd, default to localhost:11300 -c=1: number of concurrent workers, default to 1 -n=10000: Counts of push operation in each worker, default to 10000 -s=256: Size of data, default to 256. in byte
+    -h="localhost:11300": Host of beanstalkd, defaults to localhost:11300 -p=1: Number of concurrent publishers, defaults to 1 -r=<p>: Number of concurrent readers, defaults to number of publishers -n=10000: Counts of jobs to be processed (put, reserved and deleted), defaults to 10000 -s=256: Size of data, in bytes, defaults to 256 -d=false: Drain the beanstalk (delete all jobs) before starting the test -f=0: Add <f> jobs to the beanstalk (after draining, if specified) before starting the test